 |is used for writing once finished.|

 This table just describes the commands needed for the intended partitioning.

-The first partition will be boot, and the second everything else.
+The first partition will be boot, the second swap1, the third will be everything else.
 We will encrypt everything else.
 With type

 cryptsetup for encryption.
 Make sure to select the right partition.
 We do not want to encrypt the boot partition because then we can’t boot.
 So if you followed above instructions it will be either

 p3 (depending on device type).
 We’ll call it

 The first command does the actual formatting, the second one opens up the formatted disk.
 You’ll need to provide the right password in both cases.
 Choose one you can remember but is strong.
 Once decrypted the disk will be mapped to